 It Follows is suspenseful and slowly paced that never relies on cheap shocks and thrills.
 David Robert Mitchell yields his creep factor the old fashioned way, creating scares that are purposeful and to be earned.
 This film was like a revelation for me because I was finally seeing a truly great contemporary horror film.

 The style, pacing, and tone of It Follows, hark back to that of the classic horror movies.
 Even the thundering, thrumming music made me think of films like Halloween.
 What also sets the film apart from its contemporaries, is that the group of kids actually get along, and there aren’t any that the viewer is forced to hate, like in most teen horror films.

 The “It” of It Follows, is a creature that I found really unsettling.
 It’s a slow-moving and shape-shifting version of The Terminator that literally never stops.
-We aren’t told much about the monster’s origin, but that doesn’t seem to be Mitchell’s concern.
+We aren’t told much about the monster’s origin, but that’s clearly not Mitchell’s concern.
 It’s more of a symbol, an unexplained force that stops us dead in our tracks.

 Quoted: “It could look like someone you know or it could be a stranger in a crowd.
 Whatever helps it get close to you.”

 Have you seen It Follows?
 Let me know your thoughts in the comment section.